loganbarnhart01/EDA-on-PascalVOC/README.md

 ### Logan Barnhart

-PascalVOC is a dataset that was used in a copetition for object detection.
+PascalVOC is a dataset that was originally used in a competition for object detection back in 2007.
 We're going to explore it a bit!